The Parent Trap II: Filming

 Ronald F. Maxwell was chosen to direct this sequel, taking over from the original's director David Swift.
 When the film premiered on the Disney Channel, a documentary titled On Location: Parent Trap II accompanied it.
 The documentary included footage of Mills as she describes the production of the film and her history with the Disney films.
 Filming took place for three weeks in the Tampa area.
 The exteriors of Robert E. Lee Elementary and the interiors of Mitchell Elementary were used as the summer school that Nikki and Mary both attend.

 The film was shot in 18 days.
 Mills said that "I never worked so hard in my life".

 A local Publix was used as the grocery store where Susan and Sharon narrowly miss meeting each other.
 It has been remodeled drastically since filming had wrapped.

 Music

 The film's score was composed by Charles Fox.
 The theme song is "Let's Keep What We've Got", written by Fox and Hal David and performed by Marilyn McCoo.
-It appears in the opening credits while clips from the original The Parent Trap movie play, and is reprised in the closing credits when the final scene (Nicki and Mary, as junior bridesmaids/flower girls, walk up the aisle after their parents' wedding) is frozen.
+It appears in the opening credits while clips from the original The Parent Trap movie play, and is reprised in the closing credits when the final scene (Nikki and Mary, as junior bridesmaids/flower girls, walk up the aisle after their parents' wedding) is frozen.

 Other songs in the film include "Nothin' At All", sung by Andrea Robinson, who would later voice Ariel's mother, Athena, in Disney's The Little Mermaid: Ariel's Beginning, and "Stand Back", sung by Phyllis St. James.

+Prequel

+In November 2, 2025, the third film in the Parent Trap trilogy was production.